Garmin Mini 2 Review

 What Other Dash Cams Should You Consider?

 If you have taken the time to read through the Garmin Mini 2 review, you are probably looking for something compact.
 The Rexing V1 is 3.3 by 2.2 by 1.3 inches and rocks a 2.5 inch LCD screen.
 Unfortunately, the interface can be quite frustrating, but the video quality is great for such a small machine.
-Another compact dash cam we would recommend is the AUKEY DR02.
-Not only is it small in stature, but it's among the most budget-friendly of the group.
+Another one of our favorite dash cams is the AUKEY DR02.
+Not only is it compact, but it's among the most budget-friendly of the group.
 It has an intuitive menu and a clear 1.5-inch LCD screen.

 Ad-free.
 Influence-free.
 Powered by Testing.